github/codeql/docs/codeql/codeql-cli/about-codql-packs.rst

 There are two types of CodeQL packs: query packs and library packs.

 * Query packs are designed to be run.
-The query packs are bundled with all transitive dependencies and a compilation cache is included in the tarball.
+They are bundled with all transitive dependencies.
+Also included in the tarball is a compilation cache which is used to ensure the packs' efficient execution.
 * Library packs are designed to be used by query packs (or other library packs) and do not contain queries themselves.
 The libraries are not compiled and there is no compilation cache included in the final pack.

 You can use the CodeQL package manger in the CodeQL CLI to create CodeQL packs, add dependencies to packs, and install or update dependencies.
 For more information, see ":ref:`Creating and working with CodeQL packs <creating-and-working-with-codeql-packs>`."
 You can also publish and download CodeQL packs using the CodeQL package manager.
 For more information, see ":doc:`Publishing and using CodeQL packs <publishing-and-using-codeql-packs>`."